jonhilgart22/Galvanize-Data-Engineering/Virtualization/lab.md

 	to generate a Vagrantfile.

+2. start and ssh into your new machine to make sure it works

+		vagrant up
+		vagrant ssh

+	- `exit` to disconnect

-2. Open the Vagrantfile and uncomment the private_network line & change to your desired IP:
+3. Open the Vagrantfile and uncomment the private_network line & change to your desired IP:

     	config.vm.network "private_network", ip: "22.22.22.22"